Vicodin (Hydrocodone) vs Percocet (Oxycodone)

 Vicodin is a combination of hydrocodone (an opioid painkiller) and acetaminophen.
 The average dose of Vicodin in oral tablet form contains 500 mg of acetaminophen and 5 mg of hydrocodone.
-This drug has been the most prescribed medication in the United States since 2007, per Forbes, and more than 135 million prescriptions were filled for it in 2012 alone.
+This drug has been the most prescribed medication in the United States since 2007, according to Forbes, and more than 135 million prescriptions were filled for it in 2012 alone.

-The Drug Enforcement Administration reports Vicodin was moved from Schedule III to Schedule II in 2014.
+In 2014, the U.S. Drug Enforcement Administration (DEA) moved Vicodin from Schedule III to Schedule II.
 Interestingly, while Vicodin was originally classed as a Schedule III drug, hydrocodone alone was always Schedule II.